kanyi-Gabriel/Personality/README.md

 #### Identification of boundaries

-Statistical Methods: Used the Interquartile Range (IQR) method to identify outliers programmatically:
+Used the Interquartile Range (IQR) method to identify outliers programmatically:

 `IQR `= Q3 - Q1

 `Lower Bound `= Q1 - 1.5 * IQR